Luphen1/Famous-Paintings-And-Museums-Portfolio-Project-/README.md

 ```
--- 15) How many museums were opened during the weekend?
-Display museum name, country and city.
+-- 15) How many museums were open during the weekend?
+Display the museum name, country, and city.

 WITH weekday_museums AS
 (
 SELECT DISTINCT m.name as museum_name,m.country as country,